zhantongz/stvCount/README.md

 ```
 * **seats**: number of seats available.
 The counting ends when all seats are
 filled.
 - **candidates**: list of candidates.
-The names in the list should match the
+Default: generated from votes; candidates
-headers in the `.csv` file.
+who are not ranked by any one at all will not be reported.
 - **quota**: quota used to declare someone elected.
 When set below 0, the Droop
 quota is used; otherwise the quota is fixed at the given non-negative value.
 Default: `-1` (use Droop quota)